Home » Office 365 » How to Import PST to Shared Mailbox Office 365? Step By Step Solution

 2. Import Export Mailbox role assigned to the admins

-3. High upload bandwidth will be considered the bonus
+3. High upload bandwidth will be considered a bonus

 How to Import PST to Shared Mailbox Office 365 Manually?